A CU Boulder student studies outside the library on the first day of the 2020 fall semester. (Glenn Asakawa/University of Colorado)

 Metropolitan State University of Denver, a public university in Denver, is requiring everyone who will access campus during the fall semester to be vaccinated against COVID-19, according to its website.
-MSU Denver employees must submit proof of vaccination by Aug.
-18. Additionally, students who have been vaccinated outside of Colorado must also submit proof of vaccination by Aug.
-18. Students who have been vaccinated in Colorado do not need to submit proof of vaccination.
+MSU Denver employees were required to submit proof of vaccination by Aug.
+18. Additionally, students who were vaccinated outside of Colorado were required to submit proof of vaccination by Aug.
+18. Students who have been vaccinated in Colorado were not required to submit proof of vaccination.

 “MSU Denver believes that requiring COVID-19 vaccines will support the health and safety of our campus community.
 Additionally, a vaccination requirement is critical to achieving our goal of having an on-campus experience and the academic success, equity and personal growth that comes with it,” the website states.

-Unvaccinated individuals who are on campus must participate in weekly COVID-19 testing beginning the week of Aug.
+Unvaccinated individuals on campus had to start participating in weekly COVID-19 testing beginning the week of Aug.
 23. Staff members and students who work or attend classes remotely are not required to be vaccinated or tested weekly.
 Fully vaccinated students and staff are not required to participate in testing, according to the website.

 In an Aug.
 6 letter to the MSU Denver community, Janine Davidson, the president of MSU Denver, and Larry Sampler, the chair of the Safe Return to Campus Committee, announced a new mask mandate for all individuals on campus, regardless of vaccination status.
 The mask mandate requires everyone to wear a mask indoors, with the exception of employees in private offices online, and vaccinated individuals who are able to maintain 6 feet of distance.
 Masks are not required outdoors.